Skip to main content

 Chunkin' Bait

-If you've ever stumble across any of my words online, you've probably noticed that I'm more of a fly guy.
+If you've ever stumbled across any of my words online, you've probably noticed that I'm more of a fly guy.
 I just love that feeling of propelling fly line through the air with the rod, feeling the bend and strength of the rod as it loads and projects the line towards your casting target.
 But, occasionally, there's a time to chunk some bait.

 The good news was we didn't have to leave Edenton too early.
 The bite hadn't started until 9:30 in the morning or so, my buddy said.
 So, thankfully, no need to wake up at the crack of dawn to make the hour or so drive to Swan Quarter.